 Want to develop your emotional intelligence?
 Check out these tips from Capitalism.com founder, Ryan Moran:

-Can you build a business based on love?
+In short, can you build a business based on love?

 Don’t lie.
 People are getting smarter.
 They know what authenticity looks like and can smell deception from a mile away.

-Be ethical by dedicating your business to its values.
+That is to say, be ethical by dedicating your business to its values.

 John Mackey knows that capitalists are the value-drivers that will change the world when he said: